 What Ipas is doing

 Our goal is to integrate abortion access and sexual and reproductive health and rights into climate justice efforts at the local, regional and global levels.
+We aim to leverage our expertise and relationships with ministries of health, local partners, and communities to advance climate-resilient health systems and pathways to care.
 Through our intersectional partnerships, solutions-oriented research, and locally rooted programs, we’re working for a world in which women and girls have bodily autonomy, are resilient in the face of climate change, and have the power to determine their own futures.

-Ipas gratefully acknowledges Canada’s Department of Foreign Affairs, Trade and Development for funding this research.
+Ipas gratefully acknowledges Canada’s Department of Foreign Affairs, Trade and Development for funding a portion of this research.

 Learn why we need women-led climate justice